Learning WordPress SEO can be a daunting task.

 Next, sign into your Google account and follow the prompts to submit your website information.

 Once you have submitted your site, you need to verify your ownership of it.
-This is a crucial step, as Google won’t give you access to GSC features until your site has been verified.
+This is a crucial step, as Google won’t give you access to GSC features until this has been verified.

 There are several verification methods available, including adding a meta tag to your website’s header or verifying via a DNS TXT record.